Possibly. You should be cautious when using a public hot tub, since these can be VERY unhealthy.

 Soaking in a hot tub after a long day of skiing or an intense workout is an ideal way to warm up and unwind.
 It can relax your mind and body, loosen tense muscles and has even been known to boost the immune system.
 But, you may need to think twice about taking that serene dip.

 Do you know when to avoid the hot tub?
-I’ll explain what Legionella’s Disease is plus other diseases you can get from a hot tub and help you decide if you should enjoy that soak or skip it.
+Let’s look at what Legionella’s Disease is plus other diseases you can get from a hot tub and help you decide if you should enjoy that soak or skip it.

 Already sick?
 Using the hot tub is one of the best tools to help relieve cold & flu symptoms!
 Read more about how your hot tub can help.